WendyAnthony/100-days-of-code/Code-Projects-2020.md

 ***

 ## Wish-List
-- [x] Create log of coding work done as progess
+- [x] Create log of coding work done as progress
 - [x] Make UVic website responsive & with more up-to-date styling
 - Use eBird data
 - Use iNaturalist data